 Using Juror Profiles in Voir Dire

-Now, I know that for some attorneys asking these types of questions goes against what they have been taught about how to ask voir dire questions.
-I’ve come across a number of attorneys who think it’s best to ask questions where people don’t actually raise their hands.
-The reason I argue you should ask these more substantive questions to identify those jurors who are predisposed against your client’s case is because its ultimately more beneficial for you to deselect these jurors who will never be favorable to your case, than it is to indoctrinate these jurors during that time-limited voir dire session.
+Now, we know that for some attorneys asking these types of questions goes against what they have been taught about how to ask voir dire questions.
+We’ve come across a number of attorneys who think it’s best to ask questions where people don’t actually raise their hands.
+The reason we argue you should ask these more substantive questions to identify those jurors who are predisposed against your client’s case is because its ultimately more beneficial for you to deselect these jurors who will never be favorable to your case, than it is to indoctrinate these jurors during that time-limited voir dire session.

 Here’s why: the questions we suggest you ask are not random.
 These are questions that Litigation Insights has asked hundreds of jury eligibles in cases around the country.
 We have an extensive database of questions and the effectiveness of each in identifying those jurors who will never “hear” your case or be favorable to your side.

 When we do jury research projects, we ask extensive questions to all our participants – usually more than one hundred questions in the first questionnaire alone.
 We use these responses to determine which jurors are more likely to be pro-plaintiff and which jurors are more likely to be pro-defense.
 These juror profiles are invaluable to attorneys who know how to use them.
 They not only assist you in identifying what a typical plaintiff or defense juror might think, but they arm attorneys with specific questions to ask during voir dire.
 The answers to these questions will reveal which high-risk jurors to strike.